 Depreciation is provided for on all assets with a determinable finite life (expect for investment properties), by allocating the value of the asset in the balance sheet over the periods expected to benefit from their use.
-Depreciation must be provided for on certain fixed assets regardless of any repair and maintenance undertaken in the year.
-This is to reflect the use of fixed assets in the provision of services.
+Depreciation must be provided for on certain non-current assets regardless of any repair and maintenance undertaken in the year.
+This is to reflect the use of non-current assets in the provision of services.

-Depreciation is provided for on all fixed and intangible assets on a straight-line basis over the period of their useful economic life.
+Depreciation is provided for on all non-current and intangible assets on a straight-line basis over the period of their useful economic life.
 However, the following exceptions apply: